juraj-michalicka/dockmaster/README.md

 The script will:
 1. Read `DNSMASQ_DOMAIN` from your `.env` (default: `.test`)
-2. Add the domain to `/etc/hosts` (requires sudo)
+2. Add the domain to `/etc/hosts` with IPv4 and IPv6 support (requires sudo)
 3. Generate SSL certificate with mkcert (only if HTTPS is enabled)
-4. Create an Nginx config in `proxy/conf.d/`
+4. Create an Nginx config in `nginx/conf.d/`
-5. Reload dock-proxy
+5. Reload nginx-master

 #### Examples